erfan-mehraban/debloating-software-infrastructure/benchmarks/tracer/loder/README.md

   - fork: fork a procces. use fork + clone + vfork syscalls
   - chmod: use fchmodat syscall. (*NOTE*: file should exist.)
   - chown: use fchownat syscall. (*NOTE*: file should exist.)
+  - mkdir: create directory
+  - remove: delete a file or directory. may use unlink or rmdir syscall
 - files: arrays of files paths which task action should apply to
 - scale: how many times task action will apply